fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

 ## Common `adb` commands

 :::tip Note
 The following commands are for macOS and Linux.
-On Windows, Use `adb.exe` instead of `adb`
+On Windows, replace `adb` with `adb.exe`.
 :::

 ```bash